shruti2522/fintrade/Readme.md

 Requirements:
-Install the chrome extension ''**Allow CORS: Access-Control-Allow-origin**'' to run this website on your browser
+Install the chrome extension ''**Allow CORS: Access-Control-Allow-origin**'' to get real time financial updates on your browser